RafDevX/kthesis-typst/src/lib.typ

     credits: 30,
   ),
   // Degree as part of which the thesis is conducted; all fields are mandatory.
-  // Cycle is either 1 (Bachelor's) or 2 (Master's), per Bologna.
   // Subject area is main field of study as listed in the second dropdown here:
   // https://www.kth.se/en/student/studier/examen/examensregler-1.5685
-  // Kind is the degree title conferred as listed in the third dropdown above
+  // Kind is the degree title conferred as listed in the third dropdown above.
+  // Cycle is either 1 (Bachelor's) or 2 (Master's), per Bologna.
   degree: (
     code: "TCYSM",
     name: "Master's Program, Cybersecurity",